Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Particle simulations of 6-D Wigner-Coulomb dynamics

+\item[(1)] The deterministic Wigner simulation was realized via a mixture of MPI and OpenMP library.
+The domain was decomposed to $4\times 4\times 4$ patches and each task used $7$ threads (448 cores).
+It spent about 15 days to reach $T= 15$a.u.

+\item[(2)] WBRW-SPA-PAUM under $N_0 = 10^8$ was also realized via a mixture of MPI and OpenMP library.
+The domain was decomposed to $4\times 4\times 4$ patches and each task used $7$ threads (448 cores).
+It spent about $50$ hours to reach $T= 15$a.u.

-{\bf Computational time:} The running time for SPADE up to $15$a.u., which occupies more than $95\%$ of total wall time, is recorded in Table \ref{cpu_time}.
-For 6-D problems, the advantage of particle-based stochastic simulations over grid-based deterministic counterparts becomes prominent.
-For $\vartheta \ge 0.01$, the time scales almost linearly on the sample size $N_0$, but it still grows rapidly when the overfitting problem happens.
+\item[(3)] Each task of WBRW-SPA-SPADE used $128$ cores and was realized via MPI library.
+The wall time for SPADE up to $15$a.u., which occupies more than $95\%$ of total wall time, is recorded in Table \ref{cpu_time}.
+For 6-D problems, the advantage of particle-based stochastic methods over grid-based deterministic counterparts becomes prominent.
+For $\vartheta \ge 0.01$, the wall time scales almost linearly on the sample size $N_0$.
+But it grows rapidly when the oversampling problem occurs.

-In order to dig out the reasons behind, we plot $K$-$\vartheta$ curve in Figure \ref{relation_K_theta} and investigate how the average partition level $K$ influences the growth of stochastic variances in Figure \ref{convergence_K}.
-The trend $\vartheta \downarrow \to K \uparrow \to \mathcal{E}_2[W_1] \downarrow$ is clearly observed, implying deepening the adaptive partition gradually improves the accuracy of SPADE.
-The price to pay is a sudden increase in complexity when $\vartheta$ becomes too small, as $K$ may grow exponentially and more particles are preserved (see Figure \ref{comp_particle_number}).